Skip to content

 });

-const result = await run(agent, 'Write about unrequited love.');
+const result = await run(agent, 'Tell me about recursion in programming.');

 console.log(result.finalOutput);